Why is Construction Dust such an Issue?

 On many of these extractors there are Grades of dust extraction which may appear confusing at first but they are all relatively simple to understand.
 The three main grades are “L” (Low), “M” (Medium) and “H” (High).

-L-Class extractors are regarded as ‘entry-level’ with M-Class being the next step up.
+L-Class extractors are regarded as ‘entry-level’ with dust extraction and M-Class being the next step up.
 H-Class extractors are specifically designed for environments with highly carcinogenic dusts.